 The Honors Program offers students intensive advising with an opportunity to develop a personal plan for their UAF years that builds in extracurricular opportunities, research, leadership, service and more to meet the goals of each student.

 The Honors House, located in the heart of campus, provides honors students a casual and comfortable home away from home.
-The house includes computer labs, a smart classroom, quiet study areas, a kitchen and a place for social gatherings.
+The house includes computer labs, a smart classroom, quiet study areas, a kitchen, a laundry room and a place for social gatherings.

 To graduate with a distinction from the Honors Program, students must fulfill GPA, capstone project or thesis, and honors course and credit requirements.